miketruty/continuous-deployment-on-kubernetes/README.md

    2.0.0
    ```

-You can look through the `Jenkinsfile` in the `sample-app` project directory,
+If you want to understand the pipeline stages in greater detail, you can
-to see how the pipeline workflow is written.
+look through the `Jenkinsfile` in the `sample-app` project directory.

 ### Phase 5: Deploy a development branch

-Often times changes will not be so trivial that they can be pushed directly to
+Oftentimes changes will not be so trivial that they can be pushed directly to
-the canary environment.
-In order to create a development environment from a long
+the **canary** environment.
+In order to create a **development** environment,
-lived feature branch all you need to do is push it up to the Git server and let
+from a long lived feature branch, all you need to do is push it up to the Git
-Jenkins deploy your environment.
-In this case you will not use a loadbalancer so
+server.
+Jenkins will automatically deploy your **development** environment.

-you'll have to access your application using `kubectl proxy`, which
+In this case you will not use a loadbalancer, so you'll have to access your
-authenticates itself with the Kubernetes API and proxies requests from your
+application using `kubectl proxy`.
+This proxy authenticates itself with the
-local machine to the service in the cluster without exposing your service to the
+Kubernetes API and proxies requests from your local machine to the service in
-internet.
+the cluster without exposing your service to the internet.

 #### Deploy the development branch